datumbox/VernamVeil/README.md

 def keystream_fn(i: np.ndarray, seed: bytes) -> np.ndarray:
-    # Implements a standard keyed hash-based pseudorandom function (PRF) using blake3.
+    # Implements a standard keyed hash-based pseudorandom function (PRF) using BLAKE3.
+    # BLAKE3 is only available when the C extension is installed, and benefits from hardware acceleration
+    # (SIMD and assembly) for maximum performance.
     # The output is deterministically derived from the input index `i` and the secret `seed`.
     # Security relies entirely on the secrecy of the seed and the cryptographic strength of the keyed hash.

-    # Hash using blake3
+    # Hash using BLAKE3
     return hash_numpy(i, seed, "blake3", hash_size=1024)  # requires the C module